 What's the minimum tagging setup that gives useful insights?

-Does tagging slow down my API calls?
+Does tagging add latency to my API calls?

 No. Headers are processed by the proxy in under 1ms.
 Your request latency is unchanged from the LLM provider's perspective — the headers are stripped before forwarding.
+The HTTP/1.1 spec treats additional headers as negligible overhead.

 How do I retroactively add tags to existing features?